-Step 1: the applications are judged by two (small grants) or three (large grants) external reviewers;
+Step 1: the applications are judged by two external reviewers;

 Step 2: the applications are reviewed by the EMKP Panel members in advance of the meeting and ranked;

-Step 3: the applications are discussed and evaluated in the panel meeting, and final decisions made.
+Step 3: the applications are discussed and evaluated in the panel meeting, and final decisions are made.